 Data science itself is a complex combination of diverse scientific disciplines.
 To ensure that we can change the world for the better, we need to:

 - seek a diverse range of people working across our research and business

 - use data that is diverse in an Institute that epitomises diversity.

 Diversity covers every aspect from multi-disciplinarity to organisational partnerships, research application areas to international collaborations and across the range of people working with us, attending our events, reading our work, conducting our research and more.

-To solve the world’s problems and challenges, we need to be accurately reflecting the world’s diverse composition, to ensure that the challenges we propose to solve reflect the needs and values of a progressive society.
+To solve the world’s problems and challenges, we need to be accurately reflecting the world’s diverse composition.
+This will ensure that the challenges we propose to solve reflect the actual needs and values of a progressive society.
 Diversity breeds creativity and allows knowledge, discoveries and innovation to flourish.
-Turing can be at the forefront of this, with diversity at the core of every research activity and our organisational composition.
+The Turing can be at the forefront of this, with diversity at the core of every research activity and our organisational composition.

 "Diversity breeds creativity and allows knowledge, discoveries and innovation to flourish."